mirror/dd-wrt/src/router/rsync/rsync.1.md

     If standard input is a socket then rsync will assume that it is being run via inetd, otherwise it will detach from the current terminal and become a background daemon.
 The daemon will read the config file (rsyncd.conf) on each connect made by a client and respond to requests accordingly.

-See the **rsyncd.conf**(5) man page for more details.
+    See the [**rsyncd.conf**(5)](rsyncd.conf.5) manpage for more details.

 0.  `--address=ADDRESS`

     By default rsync will bind to the wildcard address when run as a daemon with the `--daemon` option.
 The `--address` option allows you to specify a specific IP address (or hostname) to bind to.
 This makes virtual hosting possible in conjunction with the `--config` option.

-See also the "address" global option in the rsyncd.conf manpage.
+    See also the [address](rsyncd.conf.5#address) global option in the rsyncd.conf manpage and the [client version of the `--address` option](#opt--address).

 0.  `--bwlimit=RATE`

     This option allows you to specify the maximum transfer rate for the data the daemon sends over the socket.
 The client can still specify a smaller `--bwlimit` value, but no larger value will be allowed.

-See the client version of this option (above) for some extra details.
+    See the [client version of the `--bwlimit` option](#opt--bwlimit) for some extra details.

 0.  `--config=FILE`

     This specifies an alternate config file than the default.
-This is only relevant when `--daemon` is specified.
+This is only relevant when [`--daemon`](#dopt) is specified.
 The default is /etc/rsyncd.conf unless the daemon is running over a remote shell program and the remote user is not the super-user; in that case the default is rsyncd.conf in the current directory (typically $HOME).

 0.  `--dparam=OVERRIDE`, `-M`